5. E-textiles¶

 For this assignment I really wanted to experiment with this material called Velostat, which is a carbon-infused plastic that changes it's electrical resistance when flexing or stretching.
 I read about Gestr, a smart glove for speech impariments.
 It converts the finger movement into pre-programmed phrases.

-So I figured I could try this experiment with the Velostat.
+I figured i could experiment with Velostat for this part of the assignment.

 Materials and tools¶